 When using photographs and videos in this way we will not accompany them with any other personal information about the child, to ensure they cannot be identified.

-See our child protection and safeguarding policy for more information on our use of photographs and videos.
+See our child protection and safeguarding policy and our website for more information on our use of photographs and videos.